RunestoneInteractive/thinkcspy/_sources/ClassesBasics/InstancesasReturnValues.rst

     the license is included in the section entitled "GNU Free Documentation License".

+.. index:: return value

 Instances as Return Values
 --------------------------

 Functions and methods can return objects.
 This is actually nothing new since everything in Python is an object and we have been returning values for quite some time.
-The difference here is that we want to have the method create an object using the constructor and then return it as the value of the method.
+The difference here is that we want to have the method *create an object* using the constructor and then return it as the value of the method.

 Suppose you have a point object and wish to find the midpoint halfway between it and some other target point.
-We would like to write a method, call it ``halfway`` that takes another ``Point`` as a parameter and returns the ``Point`` that is halfway between the point and the target.
+We would like to write a method called ``halfway`` that takes another point object as a parameter and returns a new point object that is halfway between the original point and the target.

 .. activecode:: chp13_classesmid1

     class Point:

-        def __init__(self, initX, initY):
+        def __init__(self, init_x, init_y):
-            """ Create a new point at the given coordinates. """ self.x = initX
+            """ Create a new point at the given coordinates. """ self.x = init_x
-            self.y = initY
+            self.y = init_y

-        def getX(self):
+        def get_x(self):
             return self.x

-        def getY(self):
+        def get_y(self):
             return self.y

-        def distanceFromOrigin(self):
+        def distance_from_origin(self):
             return ((self.x ** 2) + (self.y ** 2)) ** 0.5

-        def __str__(self):
+        def __repr__(self):
             return "x=" + str(self.x) + ", y=" + str(self.y)

         def halfway(self, target):